 How to remember to blog when you’re always too busy

 Being a busy woman with a hectic lifestyle and a demanding or growing business is not always easy.
 Don’t I know!
 So many things can drop to the bottom of your to-do list.
-And even when you’ve decided that you want — or need — to blog more to become more visible, there is usually something more urgent to do first.
+And even when you’ve already decided that you need to remember to blog more often because you want to be more visible, there is usually something more urgent to do first.

 How do you remember to exercise or go to the gym?
 Does remembering take much effort?
 Probably not, if exercising is part of your daily or weekly routine, as much as cleaning your teeth, for example.

 Often, the habitual things we do take the least effort, as do the activities that have a firm place in your busy schedule.
 But any new or out-of-the-ordinary activities can be much harder to integrate into an existing routine.

 Maybe you’ve written a few blogs to populate your website, but then you just stopped or got distracted by other business-building activities.